 If you’re looking to cut small trees or branches in awkward places, a full-size chainsaw might be unwieldy.
 The solution could be a mini chainsaw, which is a less powerful but significantly more versatile option that's perfect for small tasks.

-Mini chainsaws are smaller power saws with guide bars and chains ranging from 4” to 10”, as opposed to the more heavy duty 18” to 24” models.
-They are usually powered with a lithium ion battery just like cordless drills, so you don’t have to worry about gas.
+Mini chainsaws are smaller power saws with guide bars and chains ranging from 4” to 10” instead of the more heavy-duty 18” to 24” models.
+They are usually powered with a lithium-ion battery just like cordless drills, so you don’t have to worry about gas.
 Some look and are designed simply like miniature chainsaws, while others come in a variety of shapes and sizes, including loppers and models that can be fully operated with one hand.

-But mini chainsaws can certainly be useful, by making gardening significantly easier or helping people with mobility issues, and the prices are reasonable if it’s a tool you’ll use a lot.
+But mini chainsaws can certainly be useful by making gardening significantly easier or helping people with mobility issues, and the prices are definitely worth it if it's a tool you'll use a lot.

 • Safety concerns.
 There are hundreds of so-called mini chainsaws sold all across the internet.
 However, the vast majority aren’t made by reputable manufacturers such as Stihl or Milwaukee.
 They’re generic products with unknown names, and they’re sometimes accompanied by outrageous claims — for example, listings saying they feature 98V batteries, when the realistic range is 12V-20V in a single battery pack measuring around 5” x 3”.